Mesothelioma

 Pleural mesothelioma development diagram

-2. Asbestos fibers embed themselves in the linings of major organs and cause irritation.
+2. Anyone nearby may breathe in or swallow these fibers, which can get stuck in the linings of major organs and cause irritation.

 3. After 10-50 years, malignant mesothelioma cancer may develop.

-Anyone exposed to asbestos is at risk of mesothelioma, though more exposure increases the odds of developing this cancer.
-Those at the highest risk worked with or around asbestos-containing products every day.
+Anyone who comes in contact with asbestos is at risk, though more exposure increases the odds of developing this cancer.

 “Asbestos didn’t kill anybody on the spot, that’s for sure.
 It took years later.
 That’s when it started catching up with us.”